What To Do in Marshall County, Our Tourist Attractions

-From cool caverns to majestic mountain views to the sparkling waters of Lake Guntersville, a visit to Marshall County is sure to be memorable.
-There is a little something for everyone from history to outdoor adventures to old fashioned family entertainment.
+From cool caverns to majestic mountain views to the sparkling waters of Lake Guntersville, the tourist attractions alone are certain to make a visit to Marshall County memorable.
+There is a little something for everyone from history to outdoor adventures to old-fashioned family entertainment.
 Visit our attractions and find out why Marshall County is one of North Alabama’s most popular getaways.

 Monday - Sunday: 9 a.m. to 5 p.m.

 Children 5 - 11 years of age: $6

 Children under 4 years of age: FREE with parent or guardian.

 Contact the caverns for field trips and group pricing information.

 Cathedral Caverns makes a lasting impression as you enter the 126-foot-wide, 25-foot-high entrance and descend into the natural cave.
 Experience the beauty of stalagmite formations, a frozen waterfall, and the peaceful sound of Mystery River.
 Guided tours are wheelchair accessible and take approximately 1 ½ hours.
 Pathways are lighted and paved.
 Cave temperature is 60 degrees year-round.

 After your tour, experience the thrill of discovery at the gemstone mine.
 The park also offers picnicking, a playground, primitive camping, and a souvenir shop.